BACKPACKS/BOOK BAGS/GYM BAGS/PURSES

-All learners attending Ligonier Valley School District will be required to store their book bags, backpacks, gym bags, and large purses, or the like, in their lockers/coat closets upon arrival of school.
+All learners attending Ligonier Valley School District will be required to store their book bags, backpacks, gym bags, and large purses, or the like, in their lockers upon arrival of school.
 These bags shall remain in their assigned locker during the course of the school day.
 Learners will be permitted to retrieve all bags at the end of the day for the trip home.
 All bags will be considered part of the locker and subject to the LVSD policy on locker searches.
 Gym clothes will be permitted to be carried only to class in a separate bag.
 The purpose of the bag is to carry gym clothes only.
 No other objects are permitted to be carried in the bag.

 Purses will be permitted to be carried throughout the school day provided they are of a reasonable size.
 The administration reserves the right to limit the size, in its sole discretion.
 Violations will be subject to disciplinary guidelines.

-Activity Fee payments will be accepted beginning August 1, 2019 at the high school office.
-Failure to pay this annual fee by the deadline will prevent a learner from participating in any extracurricular club or athletic program until such fee has been paid.
+An annual activity fee shall be applied to all learners in Grades 7 through 12.
+The payment of the fee permits each learner to seek the opportunity to participate in any or all of the extracurricular, club or athletic programs offered by the School District.
 For programs that require competitive processes among learners for final selection, payment of this fee only guarantees a learner the opportunity to participate in the selection process.

 In accordance with the Pennsylvania Department of Education’s guidelines, learners are required to demonstrate proficiency of state standards through the Algebra, Literature, and Biology Keystone Exams or the LVSD local assessments.
-LVHS learners who are not proficient on the a Keystone Exam may be required to participate in coursework to prepare them for the assessment, unless exempted through an appropriate IEP.
+LVHS learners who are not proficient on the Keystone Exam may be required to participate in coursework to prepare them for the assessment, unless exempted through an appropriate IEP.
 Additionally, Learners who are not proficient on the Algebra and Literature Keystone exams will be required to demonstrate proficiency on the LVSD local assessment in order to receive a diploma.